What is Thornwell?

 In addition to the best staff and Family Teachers we can find, we provide our children and youth with mental and physical healthcare, dental care, academic support, as well as encourage extra-curricular activities that allow each child to develop his or her God-given talents.
 After high-school graduation, Thornwell youth have the opportunity to go to college as well.

-From the direct care and assistance to Thornwell’s children and youth, to maintaining the cottages, grounds and staff, it is the blessing of God and the generosity of Thornwell’s annual fund donors that sustains the ministry.
+Whether it be the direct care and assistance for Thornwell’s children and youth, maintenance of the cottages, grounds and staff, or enabling family specialists to work with families across the Southeast, it is the blessing of God and the generosity of Thornwell’s annual fund donors that sustains the ministry.
 Click here to view our most recent Annual Report on Ministry, including financial information.

 Children are most often referred by families, ministers, psychiatrists, or therapists.
 Some children come to Thornwell from the Department of Social Services because they have been removed from their families or because the adoption process has broken down.
 Thornwell accepts physical custody, but does not take legal custody of children.
 Click here to find out more about admissions to Thornwell’s program.